ratheeps/laravel-pub-sub-messaging/README.md

 > We highly recommend you use a _private_ bucket when storing SQS payloads.
 Payloads can contain sensitive information and should never be shared publicly.

-2. Run `composer require ratheeps/laravel-pub-sub-messaging` to install the queue driver.
+2. Run `composer require ratheeps/laravel-pub-sub-messaging` to install the package.

 3. Then, add the following queue settings to your `queue.php` file.